 Although no law regulates employment contracts, it’s best to have a written agreement at the time of hiring Argentine employees.
 Most companies in Argentina use employment contracts for an indefinite period, which employers do not need to put in writing.
-However, defining its terms in a written agreement is a good idea.
+However, defining the terms in a written agreement is a good idea.
 Once you hire an employee, you’ll need to immediately register them in the Special Payroll Book, which the Ministry of Labor oversees.

 Argentina Employment Compliance

 Once you learn how to hire Argentina employees, staying within the country’s employment law through every step of the process is essential.
-Some employees might ask to get paid in US dollars directly to their bank accounts since Argentina’s exchange rate continually fluctuates.
-This type of payment is illegal, and it could cause your business to shut down if an employee is terminated and shares information about the arrangement.
+Some employees might ask to get paid in U.S. dollars directly to their bank accounts since Argentina’s exchange rate continually fluctuates.
+This type of payment is illegal, and it could cause your company to shut down if an employee is terminated and shares information about the arrangement.

 Argentina employment compliance hinges on strict labor laws.
 Not following these laws can be expensive or lead to a total shutdown of your company.
 One of the best ways to stay compliant is to adjust the salary amount every twelve months based on the nation’s fluctuating exchange rates.
 You should then update the employment contract every time the salary changes.